zkoss/zkdoc/zk_component_ref/CKEditor.md

 ## Custom File upload handler

-If you wish to customize your own file upload handler, you can change the location by calling CKeditor.setFileUploadHandlePage(page_url), and refer to [CKEditor Developers Guide](http://docs.cksource.com/CKEditor_3.x/Developers_Guide/File_Browser_%28Uploader%29) to create your custom file upload handler.
+{% include versionSince\| 3.6.0.2 %} If you wish to customize your own file upload handler, you can change the location by calling CKeditor.setFileUploadHandlePage(page_url), and refer to [CKEditor Developers Guide](http://docs.cksource.com/CKEditor_3.x/Developers_Guide/File_Browser_%28Uploader%29) to create your custom file upload handler.